 Greta Arwidsson was the first female Swedish county archivist, the first female professor in the field of archaeology in Sweden, and also the first woman to be elected into Vitterhetsakademien (The Royal Swedish Academy of Letters, History and Antiquities).
 She thus played a major role as figurehead for female archaeologists.
 Her international significance within archaeology is evident from her 1954 membership in Kongelige Nordiske Oldskriftselskab, her 1974 membership of the Honorary Fellows of the Society of Antiquaries, and her 1978 membership of Deutsches Archäologisches Institut.

 Greta Arwidsson never married and didn’t have any children.
 She died in 1998, aged 92.
-She is buried at the Gamla cemetery in Uppsala.
+She is buried at the Old Cemetery in Uppsala.